 - As soon as you are able, file a university injury report (using the Injury/Illness/Exposure Reporting Form).
 (You may have someone else help you do this if needed.)

 - Cornell’s Environmental Health and Safety (EHS) Department is the initial contact for when you submit a university injury report

 - If the injury is marked as work-related, a copy of the online injury report will trigger the workers’ compensation coverage review and submission process, which is coordinated by Medical Leaves Administration.

-- As follow-up, Cornell’s EHS alerts the Assistant Dean for Graduate Student Life who will contact you to offer support and help identify and engage resources across campus who can assist.
+- If any questions or concerns, please feel free to contact Senior Assistant Dean for Graduate Student Life who will contact you to offer support and help identify and engage resources across campus who can assist.